Canadian SRED Tax Credits

 3 Criteria must be met to qualify for a Tax Credit:

-1. Scientific or technological advancement: Occurs when the goal of the project is to achieve a new technical improvement or a cost reduction through a technological application that is new to your business, not the industry.
+- Scientific or technological advancement: Occurs when the goal of the project is to achieve a new technical improvement or a cost reduction through a technological application that is new to your business, not the industry.
 The knowledge and information gained from this project will generate an advanced understanding of this technology.

-2. Scientific and Technological Uncertainty: Occurs whether the end result or the objective at the onset of a project can be achieved.
+Example: If the work performed is custom and cannot be purchased off the shelf or if there is no specific “how to” instructions available in the public domain such as in textbooks, Internet, or industry journals, then the work would qualify as technological advancement. - Scientific and Technological Uncertainty: Occurs whether the end result or the objective at the onset of a project can be achieved.
 If your company is unsure as to how the objectives will be met and has to undertake a process of experimentation to determine the best technical path to meet the customer’s requirements, then the likelihood of uncertainty exists.Routine engineering however does not qualify under this program.
 Routine engineering occurs when a series of publicly known steps and instructions are faithfully followed to successfully produce the desire results without error or experimentation.
-Important to note that “routine engineering” that supports a qualified technical advancement is eligible.
+Important to note that “routine engineering” that supports a qualified technical advancement is eligible.

-3. Scientific or Technological Content: Occurs when work is undertaken in a systematic and investigative process by qualified personnel with relevant experience to solve the scientific or technological uncertainty.
+Example: If a mold maker produces a mold that has to achieve extremely difficult and tight tolerances as set by the customer, and they are unsure that they can be met, then the mold maker is confronted with uncertainty. - Scientific or Technological Content: Occurs when work is undertaken in a systematic and investigative process by qualified personnel with relevant experience to solve the scientific or technological uncertainty.
 There must be an initial consideration of options and engineering sound choices to determine the best course of action.

 Example: You receive a request for quotation with detailed specifications that your project must meet.
 You review the criteria and come up with your quotation on how you are going to build it utilizing which components.
 This work is your initial hypothesis, the work that then takes place to complete the project and de-bugging shows the testing and changes that you went through to make it work.